-You will pay a simple monthly fee, for storing and accessing the metadata in the AWS Glue Data Catalog.
+You will pay a simple monthly fee, for storing and accessing the metadata in the Amazon Glue Data Catalog.
 Additionally, you will pay an hourly rate, billed per second, for the ETL job and crawler run, with a 10-minute minimum for each.
 If you choose to use a development endpoint to interactively develop your ETL code, you will pay an hourly rate, billed per second, for the time your development endpoint is provisioned, with a 10-minute minimum.
 For more details, please refer our pricing page.

 Billing commences as soon as the job is scheduled for execution and continues until the entire job completes.
-With AWS Glue, you only pay for the time for which your job runs and not for the environment provisioning or shutdown time.
+With Amazon Glue, you only pay for the time for which your job runs and not for the environment provisioning or shutdown time.